SIC-POVMs from Stark units: Prime dimensions n^2+3: Stark units and zeta functions

 As we explain in Section~\ref{sec:Markus}, by taking generators of the (abelian) Galois group we are given a canonical ordering on these $\qea$.
 This is the starting-point for the calculations in this paper.

-\begin{remark} As noted in remark~\ref{starkchar}, Theorem 1 in Ref.~\citenum{stark3} applies in our case.
+\begin{remark} As noted in the explanations following Hypothesis~\ref{nook}, Theorem~1 in Ref.~\citenum{stark3} applies in our case.
 Hence the $\Gal{K^{\dd\jj}}{K}$-conjugates of any one of our Stark units are distinct, which in turn is equivalent to any one of them generating the `small' ray class field $K^{\dd\jj}$ over $K$.
 Conjecture \ref{conj4} says that the components of our fiducial vector all lie in that same field --- and so generate it --- since their squares give the Stark units up to an element of $K$.
 Therefore Conjecture \ref{conj2} is a consequence of Conjectures \ref{conj3} and \ref{conj4} combined.

 On the other hand, when Stark's conjecture is true and allows our construction of a fiducial --- i.e. when Conjecture \ref{conj3} is true --- it is clear that Conjecture \ref{conj2} implies Conjecture \ref{conj4}, because if the Stark units were squares in $K^{\dd\jj}$, the fiducial vector components would not lie in that field.
 Thus, given Conjecture \ref{conj3}, Conjectures \ref{conj2} and \ref{conj4} are essentially equivalent. \end{remark}